hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Same rules as in the corresponding GET endpoint apply here, only timestamp handling is different.
 The runtime will not try to convert a DateTimeIndex of the Pandas DataFrame to send into a timestamp column.
 Actually when Posting results, the index will be completely ignored.
 If index data should be send it should be converted into a column as part of the workflow.

-Anlogous to the corresponding GET endpoint, the information to be stored in the property `attrs` of the dataframe must be sent base64 encoded with the name `data-attributes`.
+Anlogous to the corresponding GET endpoint, the information to be stored in the property `attrs` of the dataframe must be sent as a base64 encoded JSON string with the name `data-attributes`.

 ## A minimal Generic Rest adapter